Projects in 2014

 Sumatran Orangutan Conservation Programme (SOCP) — The primary goal of the Sumatran Orangutan Conservation Programme SOCP is the conservation of the Sumatran orangutan, a species currently listed as ‘Critically Endangered’ by the IUCN (International Union for the Conservation of Nature and Natural Resources).
 More

-The Conservation Drone Project – OC’s latest project that we support is run by Dr. Serge Wich and employs high-flying drone aircraft to gather accurate orangutan population counts while monitoring in real time through video feedback activity in the rainforest.
+The Conservation Drone Project – This amazing project is run by Dr. Serge Wich and employs high-flying drone aircraft to gather accurate orangutan population counts while monitoring in real time through video feedback activity in the rainforest.
 More